UAE: Is breast growth among teenage boys normal?

 Image used for illustrative purpose.
 Photo: File

-A mother of a 14-year-old boy began to notice something unusual about her son, whose chest area seemed to be getting larger than usual.
-It surprised her since her son is not obese and has always been active in sports like football and swimming.
-His breast size continued to grow.
+The mother of a 14-year-old boy began to notice something unusual about her son, whose chest area seemed to be getting larger than usual.
+It surprised her since her son was not obese and has always been active in sports like football and swimming, yet his breast size continued to grow.

 The son’s behaviour also started to change.
 Conscious of body-shaming, he began walking with his hands crossed over his chest, trying to hide what made him uncomfortable.
 Even though his clothes fit well, he wanted to switch to larger sizes.
 She often saw him standing in front of the mirror, examining his reflection and worried about his appearance.

-Recognising the situation required professional insight, they consulted a doctor who said the condition is called gynecomastia or breast enlargement in teenage boys that can occur for various reasons.
+Recognising that the situation required professional insight, they consulted a doctor who said the condition is called 'gynecomastia' or breast enlargement in teenage boys.
+The condition can occur for various reasons.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.